kaycebasques/kayce.basqu.es/src/essays/index.md

 # {{title}}

-These are my essays on various topics.
-I'm calling them "essays" rather than "blog posts" to remind myself that I should only post content that will be relevant for a long time.
+These are my thoughts on various topics.

 {% for essay in collections.essays %}
 <p><a href="{{ essay.url }}">{{ essay.data.title }}</a></li></p>